spotlightpa/poor-richard/content/news/2022-06-01-SPLCOVIDRESOURCEXX.md

 Due to the varying ways state and federal agencies now report case data, we’ve decided to archive our live coronavirus dashboard.
 In its place, we’ve compiled a list of resources you can use to stay up to date on the pandemic in Pennsylvania.
 This page will be updated on the first business day of every month.

-Information on this page is current as of November 1, 2022.
+Information on this page is current as of December 1, 2022.

 If you have a story idea or tip related to the pandemic response, please contact <a href="mailto:tips@spotlightpa.org">tips@spotlightpa.org</a>.